Character stacks are PORC count

 \item Recall the definition $d=d(G^\vee)$ from Theorem \ref{t:Deriziotis}.
 Assume that $q\equiv i \mod d$, where $i\in \{0,1,\cdots, d(G^\vee)\}$.
 Then Theorem \ref{t:Deriziotis} gives

 \end{enumerate}

 \begin{defe} For $i\in \{0,1,\cdots, d(G^\vee)\}$, define polynomials

-\end{defe} Note that each summand is polynomial with rational coefficient.
+\end{defe} Note that each summand is polynomial with rational coefficients.
 The sum is over objects which depend only on the complete root datum $\Psi$ i.e., they are independent of $q$.
 It follows that $|\!|\fX|\!|\in \bbQ[t]$.
-The above discussion then shows that $X$ is PORC with counting polynomials $|\!|\fX|\!|_i$.
+The above discussion then shows that $\fX$ is PORC count with counting polynomials $|\!|\fX|\!|_i$.
 Thus, Theorem \ref{t:main} is proved.